The Art School at DePaul University

 Artificial Intelligence (AI) Course-Specific Policy:

-There are many ethical and functional concerns related to AI, and this course will address them in class.
+There are many ethical and functional concerns related to AI, and this course will address some of them in class.
 For the purpose of this section of this course, AI may be used in the following capacities: 1) Adobe Generative AI and other forms of AI may be used when expressly specified in class for in-class studio work.
 2) AI may be used to enhance written components for assignments.
 (Please note that AI may NOT be used for written critique or other unspecified writing.)
 Additionally, I am more interested in your ideas than in impressive vocabulary or sentence phrasing.
 If using AI, take care to ensure that your original ideas are unaltered and that the AI tendency towards circular, non-specific, sometimes inaccurate writing does not negatively impact your writing.
 3) Adobe Generative AI may be used in course assignments as long as non-flattened, original working files are submitted for each section of each artwork (for example a layered .TIFF for Photoshop; a layered .PDF for Illustrator).
 Other forms of AI imaging are not permitted for this section of this course unless approved by the instructor on a case-by-case basis.

 E-mail Policy: I may use e-mail as a way to communicate with you regarding absence/tardy information, concerns for classwork or behavior, your project grades, or other class information.
 In this case you may not receive in-class follow-up or paper copies of this information.
 I will use the email account that you have on file with DePaul.